Projects

 Text analytics across 61,521 listings in 16 cities

-Premium vocabulary (“luxury,” “stunning,” “breathtaking”) correlates with nightly price three times more strongly than generic positive sentiment.
+Premium words like “luxury” and “stunning” predict nightly price three times more strongly than generic positive sentiment.

 Why it matters